EBISPOT/ols4/README.md

 ## Running Solr and Neo4j using Docker

-Update the config in `docker_config.json` to your liking.
-Then:
+You will need a config file, which configures the ontologies to load into OLS.
+You can provide this to `docker compose` using the `OLS4_CONFIG` environment variable.
+For example:

+	export OLS4_CONFIG=./dataload/configs/efo.json

+Then, build and run OLS4:

     docker compose build --no-cache docker compose build --no-cache docker compose up --force-recreate --build --always-recreate-deps --attach-dependencies ols4-neo4j ols4-solr

 This will build and run the dataload, and start up Solr and Neo4j with your new dataset on ports 7474 and 8983, respectively.
-Now you can run the API server and frontend for development.

-For the API server, you can set the following environment variables to point it at your local Solr and Neo4j servers:
+Now you can run the API server Spring Boot application located in `server` and frontend for development.
+Set the following environment variables to point it at your local (Dockerized) Solr and Neo4j servers:

     OLS_SOLR_HOST=http://localhost:8983
     OLS_NEO4J_HOST=bolt://localhost:7687

+The frontend is a React application in `server/frontend`.
+TODO instructions!

 ## Updating `testcases_expected_output`

 If you change something that results in the test output changing (e.g. adding new tests, changing what the output looks like), the CI on this repo will fail.

-To fix this, you need to replace the `testcases_expected_output` folder with the new expected output. **You should do this in the same commit as your code/test changes because then we can track exactly what changed in the output.**
+To fix this, you need to replace the `testcases_expected_output` and `testcases_expected_output_api` folders with the new expected output. **You should do this in the same commit as your code/test changes because then we can track exactly what changed in the output.**

 First make sure all the JARs are up to date:

     mvn clean package

-Then run the script:

-    ./test.sh
+Then run the test scripts. `./test_dataload.sh` (~1 minute) will test the dataload locally, updating `testcases_expected_output`. `./test_api.sh` (~15 mins) will test the entire OLS4 stack for each testcase using Docker compose.
+You need to have Docker and Docker compose installed.

+    ./test_dataload.sh
+    ./test_api.sh

-Remove the existing expected output:
+Now remove the existing expected output:

     rm -rf testcases_expected_output
+    rm -rf testcases_expected_output_api

-Copy your new output to `testcases_expected_output`:
+Copy your new output to the respective directories:

     cp -r testcases_output testcases_expected_output
+    cp -r testcases_output_api testcases_expected_output_api

 You can now add it to your commit:

     git add -A testcases_expected_output
+    git add -A testcases_expected_output_api